Niryo/controllerim/README.md

 npm start
 ```

+## Agenda

+* Data flow is unidirectional- from parent down to the children.
+A parent cannot fetch data from child controllers.
+* Every 'smart component' should have a controller.
+* A controller is a plain Javascript class and is not tightly coupled to any view.
+* The controller holds a state and methods for manipulating the state.
+* The controller's lifecycle should be bound to the component's lifecycle. when a component enters the screen, A new fresh controller will be created, and when the component is destroyed the controller will be destroyed.
+* A component can get and set data from parents' controllers (not necessarily direct parents), but it cannot use data from the controllers of sibling components.
+* Any changes to the controller state will be automatically reflected by the view.

 ## Why

 * **Zero boilerplate:** Controllers are just plain javascript classes, and All you need to do in order to make your views react to changes in the controllers, is just to wrap them with `observer` and you are good to go.